 Note: Disqualified students who had an extenuating circumstance that negatively impacted academic performance may appeal the disqualification.
 This may result in reinstatement of their financial aid eligibility (see section entitled Appeal Process for more information).

-- If you are not eligible to appeal you may only re-establish eligibility by the means stated in step "a" above.
+- If the student is not eligible to appeal, he or she may only re-establish eligibility by the means stated in step "a" above.
 Financial aid eligibility cannot be re-established through non-enrollment.
-If you enroll at a school other than NDSU and successfully complete the semester you may become eligible to appeal.
+If the student enrolls at a school other than NDSU and successfully completes the semester, he or she may become eligible to appeal.